[Quick Explanation] How to Rotate MySQL's slow.log File

 SHOW VARIABLES LIKE "%slow%";

-By turning on slow_query_log, slow logs appear to be output to /var/lib/mysql/localhost-slow.log.
+By turning on slow_query_log, the slow log will be output to /var/lib/mysql/localhost-slow.log

-Set the judgment time as a slow query
+Set the time to determine whether a query is a slow query

 SET GLOBAL long_query_time = 1.0;

-Verify that the changes have been made using the command below
+Verify that the changes have been made with the following command:

 SHOW GLOBAL VARIABLES LIKE '%query_time%';